vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Enable-vROPSManagementPack.md

 - Validates that network connectivity and authentication is possible to VMware Aria Operations
 - Validates the Management Pack does not exist in VMware Aria Operations
 - Uploads the Management Pack file to VMware Aria Operations
-- Installs the Management Pack to VMware Aria Operations.
+- Installs the Management Pack to VMware Aria Operations

 ## Examples